quasarframework/quasar-testing/packages/e2e-cypress/README.md

 This AE is a wrapper around Cypress, you won't be able to use this or understand most of the documentation if you haven't read [the official documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html).

 Since version `4.0.0-beta.6`, this AE supports [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction) and scaffolds by default the code to run both `e2e` and `unit` tests with Cypress.
-The name of this package will likely change from `@quasar/quasar-app-extension-testing-e2e-cypress` to `@quasar/quasar-app-extension-testing-cypress` in the future.
+Consequentially, the name of this package will likely change from `@quasar/quasar-app-extension-testing-e2e-cypress` to `@quasar/quasar-app-extension-testing-cypress` in the future.

 ### Upgrade from Cypress AE v3 / Quasar v1